 You will immerse yourself in the landscape on foot — taking in the rustic lifestyle of villages and spoiling your taste buds in traditional huts and tourist farms when tasting delicious and proper Slovenian food.

-The tours are designed to allow at least a few hours of walking every day on easy trails with some gradual ascents, perfect for nature lovers looking for an experience that combines walking with relaxation and tranquility.
+The tours are designed to allow at least a few hours of walking every day on easy trails with gradual ascents, perfect for nature lovers looking for an experience that combines walking with relaxation and tranquility.